 This is a retelling of the classic Greek myth of Icarus' flight, but with a twist.
-In the original, Deadallus and his son, Icarus, escape King Minos' prison by building wax wings and flying away on them.
-Deadallus warns Icarus not to fly too high, but the cocky teen rebels, his wings melt, and he plummets to his death in what is now called "The Icarian Sea" (he was reportedly buried by Hercules).
+In the original, Daedalus and his son, Icarus, escape King Minos' prison by building wax wings and flying away on them.
+Daedalus warns Icarus not to fly too high, but the cocky teen rebels, his wings melt, and he plummets to his death in what is now called The Icarian Sea (he was reportedly buried by Hercules).

 The opening guitar riff was inspired by Dio's "Holy Diver

-This was the first Iron Maiden single featuring drummer Nicko McBrain, who replaced Clive Burr.
+"Flight Of Icarus" was the first Iron Maiden single featuring drummer Nicko McBrain, who replaced Clive Burr.

-One of the few Maiden songs Steve Harris had no hand in writing.
+This was one of the few Maiden songs Steve Harris had no hand in writing.
 Bruce Dickinson and Adrian Smith composed it and wrote the lyrics.

 Steve Harris: "It's a really good song but we much prefer it live.
 We tend to play it a little bit faster live.
 Looking back on it now we feel we could have played it at the faster speed on the album.
 This little extra touch gives it a bit more fire.
 If you're counting solos, this is Dave (Murray)."

 (although, unlike "Run to the Hills", "Flight of Icarus" wasn't a track from that album).
 They both seem to take place in Hell and both feature spiraling gray clouds.

-Tierra Santa covered this on the 2002 compilation album A Tribute to the Beast.
+Tierra Santa covered this on the 2002 compilation album A Tribute to the Beast